 Aaron Clefton is the Managing Partner of Rein & Clefton.
-Aaron is dedicated to advancing the civil and economic rights of those who are economically vulnerable or physically disabled, and those who are working or impoverished.
+He is dedicated to advancing the civil and economic rights of persons with disabilities and all people who are vulnerable or impoverished.

-Aaron’s passion for the rights of persons with disabilities, and fighting for the rights of the economically vulnerable is inspired by the memory of his father, Kim Clefton, who struggled with debt while living with Limb Girdle Muscular Dystrophy (1950-1993).
+Aaron’s passion for fighting for the rights of persons with disabilities and the economically vulnerable is inspired by the memory of his father, Kim Clefton, who struggled with disability access issues and debt while living with Congenital Myasthenic Syndrome (1950-1993).